 So dealing with them, or potentially dealing with them, on a daily basis is far from an ideal job for most.
 However, if you live and work in Medicine Hat, you're likely going to cross the path of a tongue-flicking prairie rattlesnake or bullsnake.
 And if you find yourself near any of the compressors used to move natural gas through a pipeline in the "Gas City," your chances are even higher because snakes love to coil up near compressors.

-"They love the heat and the vibration and hum of the machinery," says Heath Matthews, manager of the Alberta Energy Regulator's Medicine Hat Field Centre.
+"They love the heat and the vibration and hum of the machinery," says Heath Matthews, Manager, Field Operations, South.
 "They're really timid and will usually scatter if people are in the area.
 They also give plenty of warning if you're too close."

 Matthews adds that the snakes in the Medicine Hat area are small and have weak venom, so even if you are bitten, the poison isn't powerful.
 "You'll have time to get medical attention."